Global Privacy Notice

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.
-If you wish to update your personal data, please contact your relationship partner or our Law & Compliance team at email@example.com.
+If you wish to update your personal data, please contact your relationship partner or email us at firstname.lastname@example.org.

 Personal data includes any information about an individual from which that person can be identified.
 It does not include personal data where the identity has been removed (anonymous data).

 Special categories of personal data include details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data.
 In limited circumstances, we collect special categories of personal data about you.
 Please see below Section 7 (The personal data we collect about you) for details of these circumstances and Section 10 (How we use your personal data) for further details.

 In limited circumstances, we will collect information about your criminal convictions and offences.
 This happens where we are required to do so for legal or regulatory purposes (for example, where required pursuant to anti-money laundering laws) or where you have provided us with such information as it is necessary for a specific service we are providing.

 We collect, use, store and transfer different kinds of personal data about you.
 We have grouped together the following categories of personal data to explain how this type of information is used by us.
 These terms are used throughout this notice:

 - “Identity Data”: including your first name, middle names, maiden name, last name, marital status, title, date of birth, passport number, photographic identification and gender;